 Let’s go back to the abstract machine.

-If we were able to put the bits representing 'A'
+If we were able to put the bits representing 'A' into an

-, and the bit sequence didn’t change, then it stands to
+int, and the bit sequence didn’t change, then it stands to

 reason that we can transfer those bits back, and keep the same value,